elixir-tools/spitfire/README.md

 - [ ] Error tolerance
 - [ ] Environment querying API

+## Scope

+It is not clear yet the scope of this Spitfire, but at a minimum it will be an independent parser and library.

+For more information, please see [elixir-lang/elixir#12645](https://github.com/elixir-lang/elixir/issues/12645#issuecomment-1837629952).

 ## Design

 The project is a handwritten Pratt parser (a type of recursive descent parser).
 A hand written parser allows for better error tolerance as well as (hopefully) better error messages.